Crawling technicolor: Electroweak EFT

 where only operators ${\cal{Q}}^j_{\beta'}$ with dynamical dimension $\neq 4$ contribute.
 The requirement that this expression vanish in the scale-invariant limit $\theta_\mu^\mu \to 0$ implies \cite{CT3}

-where the correction $O(\epsilon)$ is due to explicit breaking of scale invariance by the trace anomaly in the low-energy region $\alpha \lesssim \alphaIR$.
+where the correction $O(\epsilon)$ is due to the explicit breaking of scale invariance by the trace anomaly in the low-energy region $\alpha \lesssim \alphaIR$.

-A scale-invariant potential $\sim e^{4\sigma/F_\sigma}$ is not allowed because it has no minimum for finite variations of the unconstrained field $\sigma$.
-However, a dilaton potential $V$ of first order in $\epsilon$ is possible because there can be a term of dimension $4 + \beta'$ as well:
+In the limit $\epsilon \to 0$, a potential $\sim e^{4\sigma/F_\sigma}$ is forbidden by Zumino's consistency condition (\ref{Bruno}).
+If its coefficient is $O(\epsilon)$, $e^{4\sigma/F_\sigma}$ by itself is still not acceptable because it has no minimum for finite variations of the unconstrained field $\sigma$ (Sec.~\ref{Zumino}).
+However, a dilaton potential $V$ of first order in $\epsilon$ is possible because there can be a term of dimension $4 + \beta'$ as well,